NadimBouassida/Python-DSA/README.md

 # Python-DSA
-data structures and alogorithms using python
+data structures and alogorithms in python